rom1504/img2dataset/README.md

 Also a .parquet file will be saved with the same name as the subfolder/tar files containing these same metadata.
 It can be used to analyze the results efficiently.

+.json files will also be saved with the same name suffixed by _stats, they contain stats collected during downloading (download time, number of success, ...)

 ## API

 This module exposes a single function `download` which takes the same arguments as the command line tool: